Sairaj Bahutule © AFP

 Bahutule moved to Maharashtra, his father’s team in 2005-06 after a financial dispute of sorts with Mumbai Cricket Association (MCA).
 Being the leading bowler of the side (he also often batted in the top five) probably helped him to have another shot at the national side.
 He pulled off almost a fairytale performance, scoring 45 not out and 26 and picking up four for 59 in Maharashtra’s upset win over Mumbai at Wankhede in 2005-06.

-After two seasons he came back to Mumbai, but by now his form was on the wane: despite Mumbai’s Ranji triumph, Bahutule picked up only nine wickets from his seven matches that season: he shifted to Assam next season when he got an offer.
+After two seasons he came back to Mumbai, but by then his form was on the wane: despite Mumbai’s Ranji triumph, Bahutule picked up only 9 wickets from 7 matches that season: he shifted to Assam next season when he got an offer.
 The next season saw him turn up for Andhra before he got an offer to captain Vidarbha in 2010-11.

 In his last First-Class match for Vidarbha against Delhi at Nagpur, Bahutule scored 17 and a duck and went wicketless.
 He announced his retirement after the match, on New Year’s Day, 2013.
 “I have no regrets.
 I played well in every season.
 In future I will stay connected to cricketing activities,” he said in the press-conference while announcing his retirement.
 Bahutule had, however, regretted for not being a part of IPL.

 Keen to coach Mumbai, Bahutule was appointed the coach of Vidarbha for the Vijay Hazare and Mushtaq Ali Trophies last season.
 As a part of BCCI’s magnanimous One-Time Benefit Scheme, Bahutule was awarded INR 3.5 million in September 2013.